The structure of spatial slices of three-dimensional causal triangulations: Preliminaries and notation

 \begin{lemma} Let $K$ be a causal disc-slice and denote by $C$ the subcomplex of $\pa K$ consisting of two-coloured triangles.
 Then $C$ is a 2-dimensional causal sphere-slice with boundary $\pa D_{\rm red}\cup \pa D_{\rm blue}$, which will be called the {\it side} of $K$.

-More generally, if $M$ is a causal disc-triangulation then the part of the boundary made up of triangles not in the red or blue boundary discs is a 2-dimensional causal sphere triangulation.
+More generally, if $M$ is a causal disc-triangulation then the part of the boundary made up of triangles not in the red or blue boundary discs is a 2-dimensional causal sphere-triangulation.

 \end{lemma}